jw3/example-kepler.gl/readme.md

 2. [Medium json](https://jw3.github.io/example-kepler.gl?f=kgl-3731-500.json) ~3700 tracks
 3. [Large json](https://jw3.github.io/example-kepler.gl?f=kgl-9146-250.json) ~9000 tracks

-The default pages url, without a query param, loads the 1k dataset.
+If no query param is specified the 1k dataset will load.

-The simulation runs on the GPU with WebGL, the larger datasets may not like a smaller GPU.
+The simulation runs on the host machine's GPU with WebGL, the larger datasets may not like a smaller GPU.

 The track color rendered in the demo is determined by the vessel type id.